 ESSENTIAL JOB FUNCTIONS:

-Bachelors degree in a natural science or a closely related field from an accredited university/college with twenty four (24) credit hours in physical or life sciences (chemistry, biology, geology, etc.) and prefer a minimum of ten (10) years recent experience as a certified Forensic Examiner in an accredited laboratory.
+Bachelors degree in a natural science or a closely related field from an accredited university and prefer a minimum of five (5) years recent experience as a certified Forensic Examiner in an accredited laboratory.
 For three of the five (5) years immediately prior to applying for the specific contract position, the individual must have 1) resided in the United States; 2) worked for the United States overseas in a Federal or military capability; or 3) be a dependent of a Federal or military employee serving overseas.
 These individuals must, however, be United States citizens or Permanent Resident Aliens.
-Certified by an American Society of Crime Laboratory Directors (ASCLD) Laboratory as a Toolmark Examiner preferred.
-Must have professional, extensive knowledge of the principles, theories, and methods of microscopic and technical techniques in order to analyze complex materials; and to adapt and develop analytical and/or technical procedures.
-Must have knowledge of forensic laboratory case working procedures, quality control and safety procedures, and of the functions of other scientific and technical specialties within a forensic setting to assure that examinations are consistent with accepted protocols and that casework is properly coordinated with other forensic specialties.
-Must have oral and written communications to provide clear information regarding results of analysis and to convey opinions and findings effectively.
-Knowledge of legal procedures and rules of evidence to handle evidence appropriately and provide effective testimony.
-Must be capable of acquiring in-depth understanding and working knowledge of FBI regulations, guidelines, and procedures, including security requirements and legal restrictions within a forensic laboratory setting in order to effectively carry out necessary administrative functions.
+Must have professional knowledge of the principles, theories, and methods of trace evidence in order to analyze complex materials and to adapt analytical and/or technical procedures.
+Must have in-depth knowledge of a forensic laboratory's case working procedures, including quality control and safety procedures, and of the functions of other scientific and technical specialties within a forensic setting to assure that examinations are conducted according to accepted protocols and that casework is properly conducted with other responsible units.
+Must have skill in oral and written communications to provide clear information regarding results of analysis and to convey opinions and findings effectively.
+Knowledge of legal procedures and rules of evidence in order to handle evidence appropriately and provide effective testimony.
+Knowledge of regulations, guidelines, and procedures, including security requirements and legal restrictions within a forensic laboratory setting in order to effectively carry out necessary administrative functions.
 Specialized Requirements: (1) Must successfully complete and pass the FBI Laboratory/TEDAC training requirements. ( 2) Must successfully complete an FBI competency test within the time period as set forth by the FBI Laboratory/TEDAC program.
 At a minimum, the competency test will include: Examination of sufficient unknown samples to cover the anticipated spectrum of job duties and evaluation of his/her ability to perform suitable testing methods; completing an FBI 7-1 form, Report of Examination, to appropriately convey results and/or conclusion and their significance; and a written or oral examination to assess his/her knowledge of the discipline, category of testing, or task being performed.
 An active or reinstatable TOP SECRET (TS) security clearance is required for this position.

 Call (865) 576-6051, Monday through Friday, from 7:45 a.m. to 4:30 p.m.
 EDT or email us at email@example.com.